njean42/kumiko/README.md

 ## Panel-by-panel comic reading

-Bing able to jump from one panel to the next was the original idea behind *Kumiko*.
+Being able to jump from one panel to the next was the original idea behind *Kumiko*.

 ![xkcd #208](doc/img/xkcd.png "xkcd #208")